SGPT: GPT Sentence Embeddings for Semantic Search: SGPT Cross-Encoder

 \subsection{Symmetric Search}

-We use the same methods outlined in Section \ref{sec:ceasymmeth}, but adapt the prompt for symmetric search.
+We use the same methods outlined in \S\ref{sec:ceasymmeth}, but adapt the prompt for symmetric search.
 We show this on the example of Quora in Table \ref{tab:quoraablations}.
-In Section \ref{sec:background}, we have explained why Quora is closer to symmetric search than asymmetric search.
-By adapting the prompt, SGPT-CE-6.1B improves by 6\% outperforming all Quora results in Table \ref{tab:beirceresults}.
+In \S\ref{sec:background}, we have explained why Quora is closer to symmetric search than asymmetric search.
+We search over several prompts on the smaller 125M parameter model and use the best one on the large model.
+By doing so, SGPT-CE-6.1B improves by 6\% outperforming all Quora results in Table \ref{tab:beirceresults}.
+We hypothesize that further customizing the prompt for each dataset could significantly improve performance.
+However, we highlight that searching prompts for all possible input types may not be feasible in practice and is not considered true few-shot learning \cite{perez2021true}.
+Hence, the prompt we find for Quora may not generalize well to other symmetric search datasets, a key limitation of this method.